« TRILOGY OF EARTH »

 - the LAHIC laboratory of the C.N.R.S. (the largest governmental research organization in France) with Véronique Moulinié,

-- the National Superior School of Arts of Paris-Cergy with Corinne Le Néün and her students: Soraya Abdou, Félix Dirand, Esther Laurent-Baroux, Sinae Lee, Rudy Levassor, and Benjamin Zaragoza,
+- the Paris Cergy National Graduate School of Art (ENSAPC) with Corinne Le Néün and her students: Soraya Abdou, Félix Dirand, Esther Laurent-Baroux, Sinae Lee, Rudy Levassor, and Benjamin Zaragoza,

 - the Geosciences and Environment Cergy Laboratory (GEC) of the University of Cergy-Pontoise with Bertrand Maillot and his students: Mathis Bergogne, Julien Douçot, Alexis Lavigne, Manon Morin, and Carl Tixier,